 The practice aims to meet the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR), the guidelines on the Information Commissioner’s Website as well as our professional guidelines and requirements

-The Data Controller is Agnes Powell and in NHS Practices, the Data Protection Officer.
+The Data Controllers are Agnes Powell and Julie Wroe (and for NHS Practices, the Data Protection Officers.)

 You will be asked to provide personal information when joining the practice.
 The purpose of us processing this data is to provide optimum health care to you.

 The categories of data we process are :

 - Personal data for the purposes of staff and self employed team member management

 - Personal data for the purposes of direct mail/ email/text marketing